|Anchor Oil Lamp Company.

-Welcome to our Site!
+Welcome to our Oil Lamp Site!

-Very Secure Site Powered by SecPay.
+This Secure Oil Lamp Site is Powered by SecPay.

 Oil lamps have been around since prehistoric times and were one of the earliest inventions of man.
 Some archaeologists maintain that oil lamps have been around some seventy two thousand years.